comicfans/comicfans.github.io/_posts/2018-01-02-control-flow-graph-language.markdown

 Example2: decide what to do:

 -is this tutorial interesting ?
 *Yes: continue reading.
 *No : close this page.

-of course this program can be modified as following :
+Of course this program can be modified as following :

- is this tutorial interesting ?
+-is this tutorial interesting ?
-Yes: continue reading.
+*Yes: continue reading.
-No : answer this question again.
+*No : answer this question again.

 picture.

-if you written such logic by mistake like this, which makes result unexpected, that said you have a
+If you written such logic like this **by mistake**, which makes result unexpected, that said you have a

 # BUG